stefanoborini/stefanoborini.github.io/_posts/2019-03-14-editor-project-benchmarking-member-by-member-summing.md

 ---
 category: python
+title: Editor project - benchmarking member-by-member summing
 ---
-# Editor project: benchmarking member-by-member summing

 Recently I introduced classes for VRect, VPoint and VSize, to mirror Qt classes, and replaced all usages of tuples with these classes.
 Unfortunately,